plausible/docs/docs/csv-import.md

 {table_name}_{start_date}_{end_date}.csv
 ```

 - `table_name` refers to the specific table you are importing data into.
-There are nine tables available for import:
+There are ten tables available for import:
   - `imported_visitors`
   - `imported_sources`
   - `imported_pages`